Programmed by Siobhan Davies Dance

-Stay for an optional, additional 30 minutes to delve into Choreography.
-Using movement phrases from the 1.5 hour class this extra time will enable you to play, tinker and craft dance into choreography through creative tasks guided by Laura.
+Stay for an optional, additional 30 minutes to delve into choreography.
+Using movement phrases from the 1.5 hour class this extra time will enable you to play, tinker and craft dance into choreography through creative tasks guided by our talented teachers.

-To book for the term or half email firstname.lastname@example.org or call 0207 0919 650.
+To book email email@example.com or call 0207 0919 650.
 If you are booking for the extra choreography session at a drop in rate please be advised payments can only be accepted in cash.
-Please note booking is not required for a drop-in class.

-Concessions are available for full–time students (with valid NUS or ISIC cards), assistants or professional carers of people with disabilities and those who are recieving Universasl Credit, Pension Credit or Disability Living allowance.
+Concessions are available for full–time students (with valid NUS or ISIC cards), assistants or professional carers of people with disabilities and those who are receiving Universal Credit, Pension Credit or Disability Living allowance.